Madnex/Airbnb-Dicoverer/README.md

 * **ui.R**: User interface logic
 * **server.R**: Server logic (calculations)
 * **global.R**: Globally available variables
-* **preprocessing.R**: Used for manuell preprocessing of calendar data, only needed if new data is imported
+* **preprocessing.R**: Used for manual preprocessing of calendar data, only needed if new data is imported

 ## Data